Is there any difference in regard to QoS between IPv4 and IPv6?

 The following fields and headers from the basic IPv6 specification can be used for QoS: Traffic Class, Flow Label, Routing Extension Header, Hop-by-Hop Extension Header

-This was first published in February 2006
+This was last published in February 2006